-In addition to the individual consultations the Writing Center offers, there are several other resources available to you at West Point and online for help with your writing.
-Scan through the descriptions below in order to explore which ones best suit your needs.
+In addition to the individual consultations and group workshops the Writing Center presently offers, there are myriad other resources available to you for help with your writing at West Point and online.

 At West Point

-Wherever you are at in the writing process, our goal is to engage you in a true dialogue about your ideas and help you to communicate them effectively.
-We work with the full range of student writers: no matter whether you are getting A’s, B’s, or C’s on your assignments, go ahead and make an appointment—every writer can benefit from a serious conversation with other accomplished writers about his or her work.
+Wherever you're at in the writing process, our goal is to engage you in a true dialogue about your ideas and help you to communicate them effectively.
+We work with the full range of student writers: no matter whether you're struggling with yoru writing, excelling, or something in between, go ahead and make an appointment—every writer can benefit from a serious conversation with other accomplished writers about his or her work.

-Writing Specialists at the Center for Enhanced Performance (JH173 & JH170)
+Writing Specialists at the Center for Enhanced Performance (First Floor of Jefferson Hall)

-The Center for Enhanced Performance is the place to go, in addition to the Writing Center, if you find that you are having great difficulty with your writing assignments and lots of trouble adjusting to college coursework in general.
+The Center for Enhanced Performance is the place to head if you are having great difficulty with your writing assignments and lots of trouble adjusting to college coursework in general.
 The main areas that the CEP can help you include time management, organization, skills for note-taking and test-taking, reading texts and answering questions effectively, and dealing with sleep or personal issues.
-See their website for further details on courses and programs designed to help you study more effectively.
+See their website for further details on courses designed to help you study and perform more effectively.

-Your company’s Academic Officer can help direct you to expert writers in your own company; these tutors can often help you out when you’re in a bind, and they also may be helpful to you in learning how to proofread your own work.
-Company tutors are a good complement to the consulting you can schedule at the Writing Center, or the Additional Instruction you can get from your instructors.
+Your company’s Academic Officer can help direct you to expert writers in your own company, which can be a good complement to the consulting you schedule at the Writing Center or the Additional Instruction you get from your instructors.
 Like Writing Fellows, many company tutors have been certified as college tutors by completing a brief training course on peer assistance strategies and tactics.

-The Harvard University Writing Center has a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.
+The Harvard University Writing Center links to a number of guides that very helpfully explain the various elements of argumentative and college writing, including how to understand assignments, generate topics, perform close readings, develop your thesis, outline and structure your essays, use transitions, and revise effectively.